 Visual disturbances including vision loss (temporary or permanent), such as visual field defect, retinal vein occlusion, and reduced visual acuity, have also been reported rarely in postmarketing experience.
 It is not possible to determine whether these events are related directly to the use of vardenafil.

-Alpha-Blockers: Caution is advised when PDE5 inhibitors are co-administered with alpha-blockers.
+Caution is advised when PDE5 inhibitors are co-administered with alpha-blockers.
 PDE5 inhibitors, including LEVITRA and alpha-adrenergic blocking agents are both vasodilators with blood-pressure-lowering effects.
 When vasodilators are used in combination, an additive effect on blood pressure may be anticipated.
-Clinical pharmacology studies have been conducted with co-administration of vardenafil with terazosin or tamsulosin.
-[See DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY.]
+Clinical pharmacology studies have been conducted with co-administration of vardenafil with alfuzosin, terazosin or tamsulosin.
+[See DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY]

-Ritonavir (600 mg b.i.d.) co-administered with LEVITRA 5 mg resulted in a 49-fold increase in vardenafil AUC and a 13fold increase in vardenafil Cmax.
-The interaction is a consequence of blocking hepatic metabolism of vardenafil by ritonavir, a highly potent CYP3A4 inhibitor, which also inhibits CYP2C9.
+Ritonavir (600 mg b.i.d.) co-administered with LEVITRA 5 mg resulted in a 49-fold increase in vardenafil AUC and a 13-fold increase in vardenafil Cmax.
+The interaction is a consequence of blocking hepatic metabolism of vardenafil by ritonavir, a HIV protease inhibitor and a highly potent CYP3A4 inhibitor, which also inhibits CYP2C9.
 Ritonavir significantly prolonged the half-life of vardenafil to 26 hours.
 Consequently, it is recommended not to exceed a single 2.5 mg LEVITRA dose in a 72-hour period when used in combination with ritonavir.
-[See DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS.].
+[See DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 Although specific interactions have not been studied, other CYP3A4 inhibitors, including grapefruit juice would likely increase vardenafil exposure.